 Dried Lemon Balm

 If you enjoy the taste combination of crisp mint and rich chocolate, you'll love chocolate mint (Mentha piperita).
-Closely related to spearmint, chocolate mint stands out from the crowd due to its purple stem and indulgent cocoa scent and taste -- without the calories.
-Use fresh or dried chocolate mint in teas, baked goods, fresh fruit, and ice cream.
+Closely related to spearmint, chocolate mint stands out from the crowd due to its purple stem and indulgent cocoa scent and taste - without the calories.
+Use fresh or dried chocolate mint in teas, baked goods, fresh fruit, ice cream, and cocktails.

 Pineapple mint (Mentha suaveolens variegata) is a variation of apple mint and has a fruity scent and lovely appearance.
 The mint's green and cream colored leaves look creased.
 Use it fresh or dried to add a touch of sweetness to teas and baked goods.

 Mentha gentilis, also known as ginger mint, is an easy to grow herb with a spearmint-like scent.
 The herb's leaves are veined yellow and taste great in fruit salads, teas, and marinades.

 This strongly scented herb (Mentha aquatica) smells similar to peppermint and requires high moisture to thrive.
 Water mint has pretty, sphere-shaped lavender flowers; however, it's the leaves that hold the herb's medicinal and culinary benefits.